 Grade 316 is the standard molybdenum-bearing grade, second in importance to 304 amongst the austenitic stainless steels.
 The molybdenum gives 316 better overall corrosion resistant properties than Grade 304, particularly higher resistance to pitting and crevice corrosion in chloride environments.
-It has excellent forming and welding , 316l austenitic stainless steel
+It has excellent forming and welding , buy china steel sa709 grade 50

 In metallurgy, stainless steel, also known as inox steel or inox from French inoxydable (inoxidizable), is a steel alloy, with a minimum of 11% chromium content by mass and a maximum of 1.2% carbon by mass.
 Stainless steels are most notable for their corrosion resistance, which increases with increasing chromium content.

 Euro Inox makes the following tables of technical properties available: Chemical composition of stainless steels (flat products) Mechanical properties of stainless steels (flat products) Physical properties of stainless steels The attached collection of data reflects inquiries directed to stainless steel development associations.